-- The advertisement should: - have a catchy headline to attract the attention of the reader. - create interest in and desire for the service. - have the following details: service rendered, cost involved and contact details. - inspire action. - The target market should be clear. - The language may be formal or informal but not slang or colloquial.
+- The advertisement must: - Have a catchy headline to attract the attention of the reader. - Inspire action. - Create interest in and the desire for the advertised item. - Have the following details: a description of the bicycle, (the cost involved) and the contact details of the seller. - The target market should be clear. - The language may be formal or informal but not slang or colloquial.